amanrai31/React2/README5.md

 How clouser works if you do not clearTimeout => [https://react.dev/learn/synchronizing-with-effects#putting-it-all-together]

-**NOTE :** Api call to buy something, add to cart etc should not be in useEffect as revisting the page can cause BUYING an item, these apis call should happen in event handlers, not in Effect
+**NOTE :** Api call to buy something, add to cart etc should not be in useEffect as revisiting the page can cause BUYING an item, these apis calls should happen in event handlers, not in Effect

 `Object.is('travel', 'general')` => If gives falss then effect runs, if true means there is no change in dependency.